(Based on Joffe Foundation archives and research, published in 2015)

 Available so far

-We continue to publish items relating to the Bell affair.
+The Joffe Foundation continues to publish items relating to the Bell affair [note].

 As of today, you can read the volumes compiled by the investigators about Valery Ronkin (Vol. 1), Sergei Khakhayev (vol. 2), Valery Smolkin, Sergei Moshkov and Veniamin Joffe (vol. 3) and Boris Zelikson (vol. 4).